Hasika04/Titanic_dataset_EDA/README.md

 - **Passengers with family** (not alone) were more likely to survive.

 #### Other Findings:
-- `Title` gave insight into age/gender and affected survival.
 - Passengers from **Cherbourg (`Embarked = C`)** had slightly higher survival rates.
 - Fare and age bands showed clear survival trends.